 The time taken depends on the currency, destination, and receiving bank cut-off times.

 Transfers in EUR, GBP and USD are often completed within the same day, while other currencies may take 1-2 working days.

 TorFX uses TLS encryption on its website.
 Two-factor authentication is also in use on the mobile app.

 How is TorFX regulated?

-The company is regulated by ASIC in Australia, and it also reports to AUSTRAC.
+ASIC in Australia regulates the company, and it also reports to AUSTRAC.

 How does TorFX make money?